suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 git clone https://github.com/hyperledger/indy-node.git

-cd indy-sdk
+Then go inside the directory using the command - cd indy-sdk

-2. starting with a pre-configured docker image:
+2. starting with a pre-configured docker image to build and run it for the pool:

+docker build -f ci/indy-pool.dockerfile -t indy_pool.
 docker run -itd -p 9701-9708: 9701-9708 ghoshbishakh/indy_pool

 This will make an indy container for the poll of system generated validators in which all the pre-defined authenticated validators with proper identity and pool number ans assigned the specific port number within the range 9701-9708.